Tapo to Atsabe Hike - 4 Days

 Inclusions

-- Sleeping bag, blankets, and sleeping mat (though you may want to bring an additional mat)
+• Sleeping bag, blankets, and basic sleeping mat

 Exclusions